Skip to content

 Technical documentation

-The lumi-tools module provides several in-house developed scripts, depending on the version:
+The lumi-tools module provides several in-house developed scripts and tools, depending on the version:

 • lumi-quota to check your quota on the Lustre file systems